Cohomology jump loci of 3-manifolds: Algebraic models and the tangent cone theorem

 Let $\exp\colon \C^n \to (\C^*)^n$ be the exponential map, given in coordinates by $x_i\mapsto e^{x_i}$.
 The {\em exponential tangent cone}\/ at $\one$ to a subvariety $W\subseteq (\C^*)^n$ is the set

 It is readily seen that $\tau_{\one}$ commutes with finite unions and arbitrary intersections.
 Furthermore, $\tau_{\one}(W)$ only depends on $W_{(\one)}$, the analytic germ of $W$ at the identity; in particular, $\tau_{\one}(W)\ne \myempty$ if and only if $\one\in W$.
+The main property of this construction is encapsulated in the following lemma.

-As shown in \cite{DPS-duke, Su-imrn}, the set $\tau_{\one}(W)$ is a finite union of rationally defined linear subspaces of the affine space $\C^n$.
-An alternative interpretation of this construction is given in \cite[\S6.3]{SYZ}.
+\begin{lemma}[\cite{DPS-duke, Su-imrn, SYZ}] The exponential tangent cone $\tau_{\one}(W)$ of a subvariety $W\subseteq (\C^*)^n$ is a finite union of rationally defined linear subspaces of the affine space $\C^n$. \end{lemma}

-For instance, if $W$ is an algebraic subtorus of $(\C^{*})^n$, then $\tau_{\one}(W)$ equals $\TC_{\one}(W)$, and both coincide with $T_{\one}(W)$, the tangent space to $W$ at the identity $W$.
+For instance, if $W$ is an algebraic subtorus of $(\C^{*})^n$, then $\tau_{\one}(W)$ equals $\TC_{\one}(W)$, and both coincide with $T_{\one}(W)$, the tangent space to $W$ at the identity $\one$.
 More generally, there is always an inclusion between the two types of tangent cones associated to an algebraic subset $W\subseteq (\C^{*})^n$, namely,

 As we shall see, though, this inclusion is far from being an equality for arbitrary $W$.
 For instance, the tangent cone $\TC_{\one}(W)$ may be a non-linear, irreducible subvariety of $\C^n$, or $\TC_{\one}(W)$ may be a linear space containing the exponential tangent cone $\tau_{\one}(W)$ as a union of proper linear subspaces.